Published: 28 February 2019

 5. WorkCover benefits cover not only weekly payments, but also reasonable medical expenses, which can include costly surgeries if required, and also ‘rehabilitation’ expenses, which can include retraining to assist you to move into a new role or industry.

 For further information about how a redundancy may affect you, or to discuss your potential rights and entitlements, contact our office on 03 5226 3607 or 03 9238 7878 for a confidential and obligation-free appointment at no cost to you.

-Ryan Carlisle Thomas is the Victorian legal partner for the National Union of Workers.
+Ryan Carlisle Thomas and Stringer Clark are the Victorian legal partner for the National Union of Workers.
 NUW members who are interested in discussing their matter should speak with NUW Assist for a referral on 1300 275 689.